ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 You can also use a static list to populate a drop down filter.
 We'll add another parameter to filter on successful and/or failed requests.

 Click on the 'Add Parameter' button.
-Enter the parameter name 'Api', select 'Drop down' as the parameter type and select 'JSON' as the source of the data.
+Enter the parameter name 'Success', select 'Drop down' as the parameter type and select 'JSON' as the source of the data.

 In the JSON Input we need to add an array of values and labels.
 See the example below.